Really-Simple-Plugins/really-simple-ssl/readme.txt

 [Protect your site with all essential security features by upgrading to Really Simple Security Pro.](https://really-simple-ssl.com/)

 = Advanced SSL enforcement =
 * Mixed Content Scan & Fixer.
-Detect files that are requested over HTTP and fix it, both Front- and Back-end.
+Detect files that are requested over HTTP and fix them to HTTPS, both Front- and Back-end.
 * Enable HTTP Strict Transport Security and configure your site for the HSTS Preload list.

 = Firewall =